piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 **Is Software Quality Assurance and Software Testing the same?**

 While Software Quality Assurance and Software Testing are used interchangeably in the Software Engineering/Development space, and both aim to provide software that meets the necessary requirements and quality standards, they aren't exactly the same.

-In fact, they're actually quite different.
+SQA stretches through all software development phases depending on the team, industry, or practices being followed and should not be confused with software testing. -Testing is a big part of **Software Quality Assurance**, but it is not, by any means, the only part of it.

-Software testing concentrates on finding the bugs, defects, and errors within the software, while software quality assurance aims to assure that the overall quality of the software product being engineered/developed meets the requirements and expectations of the client.
+Software testing concentrates on finding the bugs, defects, and errors within the software, while Software Quality Assurance aims to assure that the overall quality of the software product being engineered/developed meets the requirements and expectations of the client.

 **Note:**  Software testing is a part of the general quality control process within Software Quality Assurance, but its focus is exclusively on product-oriented tasks rather than the big picture.